simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Source.rst

 Getting Started
 ---------------

 Please have your environment prepared as specified by :ref:`gsg-environment_preparation` before continuing.

 Download the CentOS/RedHat installation media:

   * SIMP_6.X:

-    * Refer to the ``release_mapper`` to determine the distribution ISO compatible with the version of SIMP want to build.
-The ``release_mapper`` is maintained the `simp-core`_ module in the ``build/distributions/<distribution>/<release>/<arch>`` directory.
+    * Refer to ``release_mappings.yaml`` to determine the distribution ISO compatible with the version of SIMP you want to build.
+      ``release_mappings.yaml`` is maintained the `simp-core`_ module in the ``build/distributions/<distribution>/<release>/<arch>`` directory.

   * SIMP_5.X: `CentOS-7-x86_64-DVD-1611.iso`_